Skip to content

 Second Hand

-The term Second Hand says Things that are bought second-hand or taken over free of charge.
+The term Second Hand says Things bought second hand or taken over free of charge.
 For example, pants are second hand if they are used and have already been worn by another person.

 Woman and man buy second hand books